Korsani/graphical-watch/README.md

 This pure shell script is for you!

-Unlike the nice [gwatch](https://github.com/robertely/gwatch), it is pure shell, and colored.
+Unlike the nice [gwatch](https://github.com/robertely/gwatch), it is pure shell, and colored, and can take from stdin, and has more options.

 # Starting